auqcauqc/project/README.md

 Opens settings file `file`, use command `command` with arguments `args` to execute the command and exit, or enter commands interactively.

+A settings file must be provided as the first argument to the script.
+If it isn't, the script exits after printing usage of the script.
+If the file doesn't exist, it is created.
+If the settings file isn't encoded in UTF-8, or there are errors opening or creating settings files, the script exits with status `2` along with an error message.
+Problems with settings or commands causes error messages to be printed and the status set to `1`.

 ```
 main.py file [command] [args]
 ```